>Providing Heating, AC, and Fireplace Services to Genesee, Northern Oakland, and Livingston Counties.

 - Look for ENERGY STAR — ENERGY STAR qualified products meet strict energy efficiency guidelines set by the U.S. Environmental Protection Agency and offer significant long-term energy savings.
 Contractors should be able to show you calculations of savings for ENERGY STAR heating and cooling equipment.

 - Expect a home evaluation — The contractor should spend significant time inspecting your current system and home to assess your needs.
 A bigger system isn't always better; a contractor should size the heating and cooling system based on the size of your house, level of insulation, and windows.
-A good contractor will inspect your duct system (if applicable) for air leaks and insulation and measure airflow to make sure it meets manufacturers specifications.
+A good contractor will inspect your duct system (if applicable) for air leaks and insulation and measure airflow to make sure it meets manufacturer specifications.

 - Get it in ink — Sign a written proposal with a contractor before work gets started.
-It'll protect you by specifying project costs, model numbers, job schedule and warranty information.
+It'll protect you by specifying project costs, model numbers, job schedule, and warranty information.

 - Pass it on — Tell friends and family about ENERGY STAR.
 Almost one-quarter of households knowingly purchased at least one qualified product last year, and 71% of those consumers say they would recommend ENERGY STAR to a friend.
 Spread the word, and we can all make a big difference.